-If you cast your eyes upwards in Foxes lair, you will see lovely red Mistletoe flowers.
+If you cast your eyes upwards in Foxes Lair in February, you may see lovely red mistletoe flowers.

-Ah Mistletoe, the flower of love, dedicated to the goddess Athena, and placed above doors at Christmas and where people who meet there must kiss.
-If you have a hankering for osculation, arrange to meet the intended person below a Mistletoe infected jam tree that adjoins the top of the loop that contains the Granite Walk picnic tables.
+Ah mistletoe, the flower of love dedicated to the goddess Athena and placed above doors at Christmas where people who meet must kiss.
+If you have a hankering for osculation, arrange to meet the intended person in Foxes Lair.

-Now that you are fired up I mention that Mistletoe is a partial parasite that can kill its host, and the name literally means ‘dung-on-a-twig’.
-This because Mistletoe produces a berry that is eaten by the Mistletoe bird, which in turn straddles branches to deposit its dropping containing the seed on the branch.
-When the seed germinates, the seedling produces a connection like a vegetative placenta that enables it to tap into the host’s sap.
+Now that you are fired up I mention that Mistletoe is a stem hemiparasite that rarely kills its host, and the name literally means ‘dung-on-a-twig’.
+The mistletoe bird, which has a very short digestive system, eats the berries and deposits droppings containing seed on host branches.
+A germinating seedling produces a connection like a vegetative placenta (haustorium), which enables it to tap into the host’s sap.

 This fabulous blog shows that mistletoes are an integral part of the bush.
-Their fruit is food for several birds and animals, and they do not necessarily kill their host, and are sensitive to fire.
+Their fruit is food for several birds and animals, They do not necessarily kill their host, and are sensitive to fire.